⚛️

 Quantum Systems

-A quantum system AA is associated with a Hilbert space HAH_{A}.
-The state of the system AA is described by a density operator, which is a unit-trace, positive semi-definite linear operator acting on HAH_{A}.
+A quantum system AAA is associated with a HAH_{A}HA.
+The state of the system AAA is described by a density operator, which is a unit-trace, positive semi-definite linear operator acting on HAH_{A}HA.

 Bipartite Quantum Systems